Rockingham, Nova Scotia: Geography

 The Halifax Regional Municipality Urban Forest Master Plan of 2013 splits Rockingham into two-sections; Rockingham East--and--Rockingham West.
 Rockingham East has a landmass of 94 ha,> and Rockingham West has a landmass of 105 ha.
 Rockingham's total landmass is 199 ha.

-Rockingham is situated on the western shore of Bedford Basin.
-It is north--north-east of Clayton Park-and-Fairview, and south of Bedford; specifically, Birch Cove-and-Princes Lodge.
-Its eastern extent is formed by the shore of the Bedford Basin and its western extent is generally the top of the ridge that rises from the Basin, although this was subsequently extended westward to an area near the Birch Cove Lakes and Highway 102.
+Rockingham is situated on the western shore of the Bedford Basin.
+It is located north-north-east of Clayton Park and Fairview, and south of Bedford; specifically, Birch Cove and Prince's Lodge.
+Its eastern extent is formed by the shore of the Bedford Basin and its western extent is generally the top of the ridge that rises from the Bedford Basin, although this was subsequently extended westward to an area near the Birch Cove Lakes and Highway 102.

 Transportation

 A major thoroughfare, Highway 2 (the Bedford Highway), provides residents of Rockingham a route to exurban, suburban, and rural communities further-afield to the north.
 Additionally, it provides residents of Rockingham to more urban communities within the municipality.

-Public transit within Rockingham is provided by Halifax Transit, and provides several routes to the community.